ckeditor/ckeditor5/docs/installation/getting-started/basic-api.md

 <info-box hint>
 **What's next?**

-Now, you know how to communicate with the editor, but remember that CKEditor 5 offers a rich API to interact with it.
+Having read this guide, you know how to communicate with the editor, but remember that CKEditor 5 offers a rich API to interact with it.
 Check out the {@link api/index API documentation} for more.

-You went through our quick start path for beginners, well done!
-It's important to know how you can maintain your editor, so take a look at the {@link installation/getting-started/maintenance last article from this section} to learn more.
+You have almost completed the CKEditor 5's quick start path for beginners, well done!
+It is important to know how you can maintain your editor, so take a look at the {@link installation/getting-started/maintenance last article from this section} to learn more.
 </info-box>